 It is time for America to remember and to honor its veterans, regardless of branch of service or era of conflict or peace.
 It is time to give a voice to every man and woman who has served, every mother and father who has lost a son or daughter, and every child who has lost a parent.
-It is time for the National Veterans Memorial & Museum (NVMM).
+It is time for the National Veterans Memorial and Museum (NVMM).
 There isn’t a single, dedicated museum to the veteran’s experience.

 America has a long, proud history of military service and volunteerism during wartime.
 Heroes such as General George Washington and Senator John H. Glenn are well documented on the national stage.
 But there are others – nearly countless in number – whose military experiences are known only to family, friends and descendants.
 NVMM will preserve and share these stories so that their sacrifices for freedom are remembered.